surdu/surdu.me/_content/posts/2019-07-28-digital-ocean-ddns.md

 ![Example records](/assets/images/do-dns/records.jpg)

-The first one is the required one, and will point `example.com` domain to my machine.
+The first one is the required one and will point `example.com` domain to my machine.
 The second one will point all sub-domains of `example.com` (like `test.example.com`) to my machine.

 For the first one enter `@` in the `Hostname` field when you create the record, and for the second one enter `*`.
 As for the IP, it doesn't matter what you enter as it will be automatically updated later by our script.